World Cities Day: the geological story of our cities

 Truro: radon risk from granite

-Aerial view of Truro, the capital of Cornwall, England, UK.
-Photo by Alexey_Fedoren / iStockPhoto.com
+Aerial view of Truro in Cornwall, England. © Alexey_Fedoren / iStockPhoto.com

 Truro in Cornwall is a city built on Carboniferous to Permian-aged granite intrusions, which were formed when molten rock slowly cooled deep underground.
 Granite contains small amounts of the radioactive element uranium, which naturally breaks down (via a series of intermediate, unstable elements) over millions of years to produce radioactive radon gas.

-In enclosed spaces like homes and offices, radon may build up to levels that pose a health risk, with prolonged exposure to elevated levels of radon can increase the risk of lung cancer.
+In enclosed spaces like homes and offices, radon may build up to levels that pose a health risk, with prolonged exposure to elevated levels of radon increasing the risk of lung cancer.
 For most people, the risk of developing lung cancer from exposure to radon remains low.
-However, UKHSA advises you to test your home if you live or work in a Radon Affected Area and there are several methods of reducing high radon levels in buildings.
+However, the UK Health Security Agency advises you to test your home if you live or work in a radon affected area and there are several methods of reducing high radon levels in buildings.

 Cornwall is just one of several areas around the UK were radon gas needs to be considered.
-The BGS/UKHSA Radon Potential dataset shows where elevated radon levels are most likely, helping to guide where testing and mitigation is needed around the UK to make homes safer.
+The BGS/UKHSA Radon Potential dataset shows where elevated radon levels are most likely, showing where testing and mitigation are needed around the UK to make homes safer.

 Cardiff: complex ground and urban redevelopment